 Within the European Union, this harmonization is already underway and there has been progress, though much remains to be done.
 The development world-wide is still less pronounced, despite the efforts of the International Atomic Energy Agency IAEA.

 Current activities of cervus nuclear consulting:

 - Contribution to the harmonization of requirements and practices regarding reactor safety at EU level

-- Evaluation of new nuclear power plant projects in the framework of trans boundary EIA procedures.
+- Evaluation of new nuclear power plant projects in the framework of bilateral consultations.

 - H. Hirsch is leading a European working group on the expectations for the safety demonstration of nuclear power plants.
 The avoidance of accidents with large and/or early radioactive releases is the main focus of this work which is expected to continue until 2019.